Mohamed-faaris/TaskFlow/Logic_Document.md

 6.  **Real-time Update**: The change in assignment is saved to the database, and a real-time notification is sent to all connected users, ensuring everyone's board reflects the new assignment instantly.

-## Conflict Handling Logic
+## Advanced Conflict Resolution System

-Conflict handling is crucial in a collaborative environment to prevent users from accidentally overwriting each other's work.
-This system addresses this by tracking task versions.
+TaskFlow Pro's conflict handling system is a sophisticated solution crucial for maintaining data integrity in collaborative environments.
+It prevents users from accidentally overwriting each other's work through intelligent version tracking and user-friendly resolution interfaces.

 Here’s the process: